https://med.miami.edu/departments/biochemistry

 Departmental honors can be earned by biochemistry majors who have:

-1. Successfully completed at least 6 credit hours of BMB 545.
-This research must be described in a brief thesis that needs to be approved by three BMB faculty members.
+1. Successfully completed at least one semester of BMB 545.
+This research must be described in a brief thesis that needs to be approved by each (i) faculty mentor, (ii) BMB 545 course instructor, and (iii) Director of Undergraduate Studies in BMB.

 2. A 3.5 or higher grade point average in all BMB courses.